GuillaumeBAECHLER/CaptureTheEther/README.md

 ### Deploy a contract

 All you have to do is to install [Metamask](https://metamask.io/), and switch to the Ropsten test network.
-Next step :point_right: go to [Ropsten metamask faucet](https://faucet.metamask.io/) in order to get some free Ether.
+Next step :point_right: go to [Metamask faucet](https://faucet.metamask.io/) in order to get some free Ether.
 When you click the `Begin Challenge` button, metamask will be triggered and you'll be asked to send the transaction in order to deploy the contract.

 Nailed it :tada: